KEDGERS/Draft/AIOps_Containers_Anomaly_Detection.md

 ## AIOps: Spice-up Containerized Apps Monitoring with Machine Learning

-### BACKGROUND
+### Background

-If you are reading this paper, you have probably heard of containers.
-But if you haven’t, you can think of containers as easily configured, lightweight VMs that start up fast, often in under one second.
-They are designed to be short-lived and fragile, I know it seems odd to talk about system components that are designed to not be particularly resilient, but there’s a good reason for it - Instead of making each small computing component of a system bullet-proof, you can actually make the whole system a lot more stable by assuming each compute unit is going to fail and designing your overall process to handle it.
+If you are reading this paper you have probably heard of containers.
+But if you haven’t, you can think of containers as easily configured, lightweight Virtual Machines (VMs) that start up fast, often in under one second and they are designed to be short lived and fragile.
+I know it seems odd to talk about system components that are designed to not be particularly resilient, but there’s a good reason for it - Instead of making each small computing component of a system bullet-proof, you can actually make the whole system a lot more stable by assuming each compute unit is going to fail and designing your overall process to handle it.

 Containers address several important operational problems, that is why they are taking the infrastructure world by storm. **But there is a problem:** containers come and go so frequently, and change so rapidly, that they can be an order of magnitude more difficult to monitor and operate than physical or virtual hosts.
 There are patterns and events which disrupt the normal end-to-end behavior of a containerized app, but we still need to figure out what the causes of disruption are to fix whatever is ailing the system.
 Because of the complexity and high entropy of containers, seeing those patterns and being able to analyze them simply exceeds the capabilities of human operators.
 Yes, there may be a mathematical curve which describes what’s going on under the hood, but it is so complex that human beings are not able to come up with the equation to make sense of that curve and hence it is very difficult for them to figure out how to deal with it.

-In this paper we describe how Artificial Intelligence for IT Operations (AIOps) enables enterprises to work with performance metrics being collected from Containerized environment and see if that curve exists, and then come up with the solution that addresses the curve.
+In this paper we describe how **Artificial Intelligence for IT Operations (AIOps)** enables enterprises to work with performance metrics being collected from containerized environment and see if that curve exists, and then identify the root cause that addresses the curve.

 ### Massive Operational Complexity for Containerized Applications